Erdogan lifts threat to expel Western ambassadors - ExBulletin

 Erdogan lifts threat to expel Western ambassadors

-ISTANBUL (AP) – Turkish President Recep Tayyip Erdogan withdrew on Monday evening from a threat to expel ambassadors from 10 Western countries for their support for a jailed activist, defusing a potential diplomatic crisis.
+ISTANBUL On Monday evening, Turkish President Recep Tayyip Erdogan withdrew from the threat of expelling ambassadors from 10 Western countries for their support for an imprisoned activist, thereby defusing a possible diplomatic crisis.

-“We believe that these ambassadors, who have fulfilled their commitment to Article 41 of the Vienna Convention, will now be more careful in their statements,” he said in a televised address after the conference. a three-hour Cabinet meeting in Ankara.

 Emissaries, including those from the United States, Germany and France, last week called for the release of philanthropist Osman Kavala, who has been in Turkish prison for four years awaiting trial on charges many consider unfounded.